 Time integration and double integration will amplify lower frequency components.
 If such lower frequency components only consist of irrelevant noise the user has the ability to remove those components by enabling the ‘Filter low frequencies and DC’ checkbox.

 If derivation filters are required for conversion then the checkbox ‘Filter high frequencies’ will be available.

 Time derivation and double derivation will amplify upper frequency components.
 If such upper frequency components only consist of irrelevant noise the user has the ability to remove those components by enabling the ‘Filter high frequencies’ checkbox.

 The Filter order determines the strength of the filters used to cut-off either the low frequencies and DC or the high frequencies, depending on which time filter is required to obtain the desired Output type.

 The Filter order can be set from 1 to 10 and the frequency cut-off slope will be approximately 20 dB per order.

 The Cut-off frequency determines at which frequency the filters for Filter low frequencies and DC or Filter high frequencies will begin to cut-off the output signals with a rate/strength defined by the Filter order.

-The Response channels table defines and connects DOF information and Input response channels.
+The Response channels table, found under the Reponses tab, defines and connects DOF information and Input response channels.